smertiens/contemply/docs/source/beginners_tutorial.rst

 doesn't care.
 If we have done everything correctly, you will be asked for a package name version, your name and a package description.

-** Task: ** Try checking your package's clean name for proper string replacement by echoing "pkg_name_clean".
+**Task:**: Try checking your package's clean name for proper string replacement by echoing "pkg_name_clean".

 Now that everything seems to work, we also want to allow our user to choose the initial status of the pip package.
 Since there are predefined values for this property we show the options as a list to choose from.
-We can also see that Contemply supports simple lists (see :ref:`` for details).
+We can also see that Contemply supports simple lists (see :ref:`lists` for details).
 The :py:func:`choose` function will then get the chosen option from the user.
 The last line in this code blocks asks the user, whether a src-folder should be created using :py:func:`yesno`.

 .. code-block:: contemply